These ingredients are the holy grail in your moisturizer

 So, what are we looking for in our moisturizers?

 Emollients are your softeners and their primary work is to make our skin soft while we feel soft and supple.
 Emollients fill the dry gaps in our skin cells with fatty substances called lipids.
 These lipids make us feel soft and smooth.

 Occlusives are your thick moisturizing agents that act as barriers for our skin to protect it from any harmful particles and pollutants.
 They also seal in the moisture.
 They are a form of thick emollients.

 Humectants love water and attract it like a magnet.
 They pull water from the deeper layers of skin, especially the dermis, and transfer this moisture to the first layer of skin called the epidermis, thus, locking in the moisture.

 Our skin produces dead cells called desquamation.
 Humectants help in the shedding of these cells by breaking down the proteins that hold these cells together.

 Examples – Hyaluronic Acid, Propylene Glycol, Glycerin, Nanolipid Gel, Butylene glycol, Urea, Sorbitol, Dicyanamide, Sodium PCA, Sodium lactate.

-Ceramides are your fats called lipid and they make up for 50% of your skin.
-These fats hold the skin together and form a barrier that locks in moisturizers and also protect your skin from pollution and other environmental stressors.
+Ceramides are your fats called lipids and they make up for 50% of your skin.
+These fats hold the skin together and form a barrier that locks in moisturizers and also protects your skin from pollution and other environmental stressors.
 They protect skin from anti-aging and that’s a proven fact in the skincare world.

 Examples – Phytosphingosine and Sphingosine are ceramide precursors, which means they help skin make more ceramides.